 A. Unless otherwise noted, requirements are applicable to all facilities.

-B. C.
+B. In existing structures, the facility shall comply with the regulations and building codes effective at the date of construction.

+C. New construction or renovation shall comply with regulations as of the date of their effectiveness.

 [A.] D. [New Construction.
 In new construction] All facilities shall provide a separate room or rooms [shall be provided] for the administrator and staff.
 Sufficient areas shall be provided to accommodate all necessary office furniture, files, and other equipment, including provision for the safe storage of [patients'] residents’ valuables.

 [B. Existing Facilities.
 In existing facilities, an administrative area shall be provided which is suitable for conducting business or discussing in privacy problems with the patient's sponsor.]

 E. Lobby Area.
 All facilities shall provide a lobby area.
 Public toilets for both sexes shall be located conveniently to this area.
-Telephone service and drinking fountains or other drinking water dispersers which meet ANSI standards also shall be provided.
+Telephone service and drinking fountains or other drinking water dispensers which meet ANSI standards also shall be provided.

 [C. Lobby Area.
 In new construction, facility]